-A study on the governance of the Caribbean water and wastewater sector (Castalia, 2017) identified the multiplicity of agencies charged with responsibility for the sector as the most obvious institutional deficiency.
-The study found that, unfortunately, in some instances, responsibilities among bodies are not clearly established, which makes it difficult to create policies, regulate, and fund the sector.
-Additionally, there is no coordination at the national level of the closely inter-related issues of finance, agriculture, tourism, health, and water and wastewater.
+A study on the Governance of the Caribbean Water and Wastewater Sector (Castalia, 2017) identified the multiplicity of agencies charged with responsibility for the sector as the most obvious institutional deficiency.
+The Study found that unfortunately, in some instances, responsibilities between bodies are not clearly established, which makes it difficult to create policies, regulate, and fund the sector.
+Additionally, there is no coordination at the national level of the closely inter-related issues of finance, agriculture, tourism, health, water and wastewater.